AgentHER: Hindsight Experience Replay for LLM Agent Trajectory Relabeling: The AgentHER Framework

 \subsection{Pipeline Overview}

 The pipeline processes each failed trajectory in four stages.
-Stages~1 and~2 offer rule-based (free) and LLM-judge variants; Stage~3 requires an LLM call; Stage~4 is deterministic.
+Stages~1 and~2 offer rule-based (free) and LLM-judge variants; Stage~3 requires \emph{two} independent LLM calls in multi-judge mode; Stage~4 is deterministic.
 Algorithm~\ref{alg:agentHER} gives the end-to-end procedure.